TomKan0909/Critiq/README.md

 We hope you enjoy our website!

 ---
 ## Run locally

-1. In the project directory first run to install all project depedencies:
+1. In the root of the project directory first run to install all project depedencies:

 `npm install`

-2. Run this command to run the app on localhost:
+2. Run this command to start the local mongo instance (make sure `mongod` is installed):

+`npm run mongod`

+3. In a new terminal, start the server

+`npm run start`

+4. In a new terminal, navigate to the `frontend` directory and install dependencies

+`cd ./frontend/`

+`npm install`

+5. Start the React application from the `frontend` directory

 `npm start`

+6. In a new terminal, run this command to run the app on localhost:

+`npm start`

-3. Open [http://localhost:3000](http://localhost:3000) to view the project in your browser.
+7. Open [http://localhost:3000](http://localhost:3000) to view the project in your browser.

 ---
 ## User Features